Storytelling with Numbers explores the foundations of financial reporting.

 - Social media performance across multiple platforms.

-The most important component of all in telling number stories is RELEVANCE.
-The numbers have to be of interest and significance to the audience.
+The most important component when storytelling with numbers, RELEVANCE.
+The numbers must be of interest and significance to the audience.

 For example, to get a good uptake from a Board, the reports need to engage and be relevant to the decisions at hand.